addff/2403-ITT440/README.md

 ### Example

-Here’s a complete example that calculates the sum of numbers from 1 to 10,000 using 4 threads:
+Here’s an example that calculates the sum of numbers from 1 to 10,000 using 4 threads:

 ```python
 from concurrent.futures import ThreadPoolExecutor